 - Rollover effects to display close-ups or the back side of products

 - Accordion features to make long-form emails more compact

 - Interactive image and product carousels which allow users to navigate

 Another email marketing trend expected to reach its full potential this year is utilizing user-generated content in your campaigns.

-User-generated content (UGC) is any type of content created by brand’s customers that can be posted in any online platforms.
+User-generated content (UGC) is any type of content created by a brand’s customers that can be posted on any online platform.
 They can come in the form of photos, videos, comments, hashtags, chats, and social media challenges.